dialpad/dialtone-legacy/docs/guides/getting-started/index.md

 ## Adding Dialtone to your project

-To take advantage of Dialtone's customizations, classes, and variables in your project, you will want to install Dialtone via <a href="https://www.npmjs.com/" target="_blank">npm</a>.
+To take advantage of Dialtone's customizations, classes, and variables in your project, you will want to install Dialtone via [npm](https://www.npmjs.com/).

 ```bash
 npm install @dialpad/dialtone